Columbus 18-year-old arrested for attempted murder - NewsBreak

 Indy man arrested for stealing U-Haul, leading police on chase

-An Indianapolis man faces charges after police say he lead officers on a chase in a stolen U-Haul box truck.
+BARTHOLOMEW COUNTY, Ind. — An Indianapolis man faces charges after police say he lead officers on a chase in a stolen U-Haul box truck.
+The Bartholomew County Sheriff’s Office said the arrest comes after Sergeant Andrew Whipker saw a stolen U-Haul box truck southbound on US 31.
+When the truck turned westbound onto Fiesbeck Drive, Whipker tried to initiate a traffic stop.
+The office said the driver failed to yield.

-Docs: IMPD bodycam captures confession of suspect in shooting outside day care

-INDIANAPOLIS (WISH) — A man suspected of fatally shooting the mother of his child outside of a day care admitted to the shooting, according to court documents acquired by News 8.
-Orlando Mitchell, 33, has been charged for the murder of 32-year-old Krystal Walton on Sept.
-16. On Monday...

 2 men arrested following pursuit, crash, standoff